Blair Witch (film)

 Blair Witch is a 2016 American found footage supernatural horror film directed by Adam Wingard and written by Simon Barrett.
-It is the third film in the Blair Witch series and a direct sequel to the 1999 film The Blair Witch Project.
-It ignores the 2000 non-found footage follow-up Book of Shadows: Blair Witch 2, whose events comprise a film within a film.
+It is the third film in the Blair Witch series and a direct sequel to The Blair Witch Project (1999).
+It ignores the non-found footage follow-up Book of Shadows: Blair Witch 2 (2000), whose events comprise a film within a film.
 (Note: In the 2000 tie-in "documentary" to Book of Shadows: Blair Witch 2, Shadow of the Blair Witch, the events of Book of Shadows: Blair Witch 2 are presented in-universe as a film adaptation based on the "Black Hills murders" that took place shortly after the events of The Blair Witch Project.
 This documentary presents the events of Book of Shadows: Blair Witch 2 as a film within a film.
 Shadow of the Blair Witch follows the "real" Jeff Patterson’s defense team as the case prepares for trial and as the public reacts to plans to fictionalize the case’s events for the big screen from the defense's point-of-view.
 Protests of the film Book of Shadows: Blair Witch 2 are discussed within the documentary coming from both the families of those involved with the case and from the Wiccan community as a whole.
 Rachel Moskowitz and Andre Brooks respectively portray the "real" Kim Diamond and Jeffrey Patterson within the documentary.)
 It stars James Allen McCune, Callie Hernandez, Brandon Scott, Corbin Reid, Valorie Curry and Wes Robinson.
 The film follows a group of college students and their local guides who venture into the Black Hills Forest in Maryland to uncover the mysteries surrounding the prior disappearance of Heather Donahue, the sister of one of the characters.